nya8971/svg-project/README.md

 - Use an external style sheet to apply the colors for each flag.
 You may *only* use descendent, child, adjacent sibling, general sibling, pseudo-classes (i.e. `first-child`, `last-child`, etc.) or pseudo-elements as selectors.

 - Included in this repository are assets -- `star.svg` and `crescent.svg`.
 You may use these if a flag you selected requires a five-pointed star and/or crescent.
-You will need to use css positioning to overlay these on top of the svg you draw.
-You may need to use the `transform` property to adjust these as well.
+You may embed the code which defines the star and crecent in your HTML.
+Add these using `defs` or `symbol`.
+Another option is to use CSS positioning to overlay the star or crescent on the flag.

 ## Grading